USC band

 Direct Enroll Programs at International Institutions

 Some students enroll directly at an international university.
-The foreign university must be recognized by its own country’s Ministry of Education to grant undergraduate degrees.
+The foreign university must be approved by its own country’s Ministry of Education to grant undergraduate degrees.
 The courses the student takes must be part of the host institution’s regular degree curriculum* and be applicable to a degree** at that institution.
-USC expects that faculty from this institution either teach the courses being transferred or retain direct, detailed curricular oversight over the program.
+USC expects that faculty from this institution will either teach the courses being transferred or retain direct, detailed curricular oversight over the program.

 Transfer credit from this type of program also requires an evaluation from our foreign credit evaluation service, the International Education Research Foundation (IERF), which cannot be completed in advance.
 After students complete the program, they should set up a discounted account with IERF and provide original, authentic transcripts to IERF for review.
 IERF will then make credit recommendations directly to USC.
 There is an additional fee for the Detail Report, so we strongly recommend that you research the program you plan to attend to ascertain whether or not it is a program USC has already determined will transfer (as described here).